sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 For example, "Cats play with yarn" is easy to guess because cats are commonly associated with yarn.

-Even worse, attackers can use [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack) which reduce the entropy to the level of individual words, making the passphrase as vulnerable as a simple password.
+Even worse, attackers can use [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack) which reduces the entropy to the level of individual words, making the passphrase as vulnerable as a simple password.

 So, how can we achieve both the ease of remembering passphrases and the high entropy of complex passwords?